ScooterStuff/case-study/README.md

 </details>

-## Features
+## Engineering features

-- **Streaming chat** with tool-status pills ("Checking compatibility…") and a hold-and-validate final flush — tokens appear fast, invented part numbers never do.
-- **Rich blocks** rendered mid-stream: product cards (price, stock, difficulty, rating), compatibility verdicts (✓/⚠/✗ + evidence), ranked diagnosis with expandable causes, install guides (difficulty, time, video, real customer repair stories).
-- **Chat-native navigation**: "Check fits my model" and "Install guide" buttons send templated messages — the conversation _is_ the UI.
-- **Scope guard**: regex fast-path (no extra LLM call for obvious cases), cheap classifier for the rest, graceful on-brand deflections, injection handling (embedded payloads are ignored while the legitimate question is answered).
+The "What it does" section is what users see; these are the rails that make it safe.

-- **Hallucination gate**: every `PS#` in a draft must exist in this conversation's tool results — violations are retried, then stripped and logged (`backend/data/hallucination_log.jsonl` stays empty across the eval).
+- **Hallucination gate** — every `PS#` in a draft must exist in this conversation's tool results; violations are retried once, then stripped and logged (`backend/data/hallucination_log.jsonl` stays empty across the 40-case eval).
+- **Hold-and-validate final flush** — tokens stream during tool execution, but the final prose is buffered until the validator clears it.
+Worst-case ~100ms; mechanical zero-hallucination guarantee.
+- **Chat-native navigation** — "Check fits my model" and "Install guide" buttons inside ui*blocks send templated messages back to the agent; the conversation \_is* the UI.
-- **Keyless demo mode**: `MOCK_LLM=1` swaps in a deterministic, tool-faithful scripted client — CI and demos run with zero API keys.
+- **Keyless demo mode** — `MOCK_LLM=1` swaps in a deterministic, tool-faithful scripted client.
+CI and the docker-compose demo run with zero API keys.

 <!-- screenshots: docs/media/block-*.png (see docs/media/README.md) -->